 According to the Council on Foreign Relations, the terrorist network’s violent opposition of the United States stemmed from its support of “infidel” governments, including those of Israel, Saudi Arabia and Egypt, along with the United Nations, and America’s involvement in the 1991 Persian Gulf War and in Somalia’s ’92-’93 Operation Restore Hope mission.

-“In particular, al Qaeda opposed the continued presence of American military forces in Saudi Arabia (and elsewhere on the Saudi Arabian peninsula) following the Gulf War,” the Council reports, adding that “al Qaeda opposed the United States Government because of the arrest, conviction and imprisonment of persons belonging to al Qaeda or its affiliated terrorist groups or those with whom it worked.
-For these and other reasons, Bin Laden declared a jihad, or holy war, against the United States, which he has carried out through al Qaeda and its affiliated organizations.”
+“In particular, al-Qaida opposed the continued presence of American military forces in Saudi Arabia (and elsewhere on the Saudi Arabian peninsula) following the Gulf War,” the Council reports, adding that “al-Qaida opposed the United States Government because of the arrest, conviction and imprisonment of persons belonging to al-Qaida or its affiliated terrorist groups or those with whom it worked.
+For these and other reasons, Bin Laden declared a jihad, or holy war, against the United States, which he has carried out through al-Qaida and its affiliated organizations.”

 The U.S.-Led War on Terror

-After September 11, 2001, when four passenger airplanes were hijacked by al Qaeda terrorists, resulting in the mass murder of 2,977 victims in New York, Washington, D.C., and Somerset County, Pennsylvania, Bin Laden was named as the orchestrator and prime suspect.
+After September 11, 2001, when four passenger airplanes were hijacked by al-Qaida terrorists, resulting in the mass murder of 2,977 victims in New York, Washington, D.C., and Somerset County, Pennsylvania, Bin Laden was named as the orchestrator and prime suspect.